huma-engineering/huma-docs/data-collection/clinician-portal/telemedicine/calling-patients.md

 ## Past and upcoming appointments

-You can review your call history with the patient in the **Past Appointments** tab of the **Telemedicine** area of the Patient Overview.
+You can review your call history with the patient in the **Past appointments** tab of the **Telemedicine** area.
 Unanswered attempts or other unsuccessful calls will not be stored.

 ![Past appointments](./assets/CallPatients02.png)